 The School of Physician Assistant Studies offers a 27-month program resulting in a master of science in physician assistant studies.

-The School of Physician Assistant Studies prepares and mentors students within an innovative curriculum to provide quality primary and specialty care for a diverse global community focusing on underserved and rural populations.
+To prepare and mentor students with innovative curricula to provide primary and other specialty care for diverse global communities focusing on vulnerable, underserved, and rural populations.

-- Advocate for the highest quality of care for all patients
+- Advocate for the highest quality care for all patients

-- Foster a culture for peer-mentoring and relationship-building
+- Foster a culture of peer-mentoring and relationship building

-Our goals are focused on our students, our alumni scholars, and our community at large.
-Four primary goals guide our school in accomplishing our mission to prepare and mentor students within an innovative curriculum to provide quality primary and specialty care for a diverse global community focusing on underserved and rural populations
+Four primary goals guide our school in accomplishing our mission to prepare and mentor students with innovative curricula to provide primary and other specialty care for diverse global communities focusing on vulnerable, underserved, and rural populations.

 Success of achieving goal: The Pacific University School of PA studies has a PANCE pass rate which has exceeded the national average over the last five years.

-Success of achieving goal: Outreach initiatives have been established and numbers of Hawaiian and Veteran students are steady with 2 Hawaiian and 5 Veterans in the Class of 2018 and 9 Hawaiian and 1 Veteran in the Class of 2017.
+Success of achieving goal: Applicant participation in the outreach initiatives.
+Outreach initiatives have been established and numbers of Hawai‘i and veteran students are steady with 3 Hawai'i students and 4 veterans in the Class of 2022; and 3 Hawai'i students and 1 veteran in the Class of 2023.

 Success of achieving goal: Ongoing alumni support of the school as preceptors (43), lecturers and skills examinations proctors

 (20), admissions applicant evaluators (31), and members on our Alumni Board during the last Academic Year.